tommynurwantoro/meni/README.md

 ## 🐳 Portainer Integration

-This bot includes a powerful Portainer integration for deploying Docker Swarm services.
+This bot includes a powerful Portainer + GitOps integration for deploying Docker Swarm services.
 For detailed setup instructions, see:

 📖 **[Portainer Setup Guide](PORTAINER_SETUP.md)**

 Quick start:
 1. Add Portainer credentials to `.env`
-2. Create `whitelist_service.json` to control which services can be deployed
+2. Create `whitelist_service.json` with GitOps configuration to control which services can be deployed
 3. Use `/deploy status` to verify connection
-4. Use `/deploy service` to deploy services
+4. Use `/deploy service` to deploy services via GitOps workflow

+**GitOps Workflow Overview:**
+1. **Pre-pull Images**: Bot pulls Docker images to all swarm nodes
+2. **Update Config**: Bot updates docker-compose.yml files in GitLab
+3. **GitOps Deployment**: Your GitOps system (ArgoCD, Flux, etc.) handles actual deployment
+4. **Track Results**: Bot shows pre-pull status and GitLab commit information

 For implementation details, see [Integration Summary](INTEGRATION_SUMMARY.md).

-### ⚡ Optimized Multi-Service Deployment
+### ⚡ Optimized Multi-Service Pre-pulling with GitOps

-The bot uses an optimized deployment strategy for multiple services that significantly reduces deployment time:
+The bot uses an optimized image pre-pulling strategy for multiple services that significantly reduces deployment time:

 **How it works:**
 1. **Group by Image**: Services are grouped by their container image
-2. **Pull Once**: Each unique image is pulled only once across all cluster nodes
+2. **Pre-pull Once**: Each unique image is pulled once across all cluster nodes (caching)
-3. **Update All**: All services using that image are updated simultaneously
-4. **Health Check**: Automatically verifies each service is running properly
+3. **Batch GitOps Updates**: Updates docker-compose.yml files, grouping by repository
+4. **GitOps Deployment**: Your GitOps system handles the actual service updates

 **Example:**
 If you deploy 10 services where 8 use `app:latest` and 2 use `worker:latest`: